vjs006/Geo-Life-Clef/README.md

 2. Open the dataset in the above given link.
 3. Create a new notebook there, and import the downloaded .ipynb file.
 4. Run the notebook, and it will give the required results.

+or
+Just view the ipynb file to check the results directly.